 Remove and destroy diseased houseplants or affected leaves or stems as they develop to prevent spread of the disease.
 Some diseases spread by insects, so keeping the insect population in check helps prevent disease problems.

 Fertilizer for houseplants

 Like watering, there isn't an easy guideline to know how much to fertilize.
 It depends on plant's growth rate and age, and the time of year.
 Avoid feeding houseplants when they're not actively growing or if they are stressed.

-Most houseplants put on a growth spurt in spring and summer.
+Most philodendrons put on a growth spurt in spring and summer.
 This is the best time to fertilize them.
 During the short days of fall and winter, most houseplants go through a dormant period and need little, if any, fertilizer.
 Follow label directions to know how much plant food to use.

-Fertilizers come in a broad array of formulations, and it’s important to avoid over-fertilizing your houseplants.
+Fertilizers come in a broad array of formulations, and it's important to avoid over-fertilizing your houseplants.
 Too much fertilizer can burn their roots and stunt their growth.
-For flowering varieties, use a fertilizer in which the three numbers on the label (nitrogen, phosphorus, and potassium, respectively) are relatively equal.
-If the nitrogen content is too high, the plant may grow a lot of leaves, but few flowers.

 Several insects commonly attack houseplants.
 Insecticidal soap is an easy-to-use, effective treatment for most soft-bodied pests such as aphids and spider mites.
 A forceful spray of water from the hose may knock down the population of these pests, too.
 Rubbing alcohol is effective on insects with waxy coatings such as scale and mealybugs.